 There was one organisation particularly unreasonable.
 They had bought the debt from the primary creditor and despite evidence provided refused any consideration of hardship, or indeed financial reality.
 They were incessant and their practices dodgy.
 They would call up to 3-4 times a day, though mostly I wouldn’t answer.
 The debt which had been stabilised for years at a moderate level suddenly went up as they added fees and charges as well as interest.
 They listened to none of my arguments and in the end, set a server on my tail.
 It was only by chance I discovered this – they went to the wrong address (a measure of their incompetence, as I had provided an updated address several times previously).
 As soon as I cottoned onto to this, the seething anger became fury.

 The modus operandi of many of these places is to bully and intimidate.
 They are nasty and unscrupulous.
-I’m sure in many instances it is effective.
+I’m sure often-times that’s an effective tactic.
 That’s not my caper, to be bullied, just the opposite.
-Enough was enough and so I contacted the ombudsman and with their assistance was able to hold off on the summons.
+Enough was enough, and so I contacted the ombudsman and with their assistance was able to hold off on the summons.

-Fast forward a year and out of the blue an email is received by the ombudsman.
+Fast forward a year, and out of the blue, an email is received by the ombudsman.
 They’re following up on the case and would be in touch.
-I was wary of this, uncertain of how it would play out and wondering if it would be better that sleeping dogs lie – but I let it go ahead.
+I was wary of this, uncertain of how it would play out and wondering if it would be better if sleeping dogs lie – but I let it go ahead.
 That was about a month ago.

 Yesterday I got a call from the ombudsman.
 They had received a settlement offer from the company in my favour.
 They offered to waive all my debt (which had more than doubled), to stop all legal action, remove any reference to this from my credit record, and finally to provide me with a $4,000 cash settlement.